FRC-2928/FRC-Programmer-Training/docs/MachineLearning/MLProcessImages.md

 ![Generating Dataset](../images/FRCMachineLearning/FRCMachineLearning.005.jpeg)

 When you satisfied with the number of annotated images and have created a dataset version it can be *Exported* for training.
-This process is shown in the training section.
+This process is shown in the following *Training and Validation* section.

 ## References
 - Roboflow [Image Upload](https://www.youtube.com/watch?v=ZspfrPd4IKo) - Youtube Video